a2stuff/prodos-drivers/README.md

 Alternately, you might want to install some drivers then immediately launch into BASIC.
 In that case, put `BASIC.SYSTEM` after the drivers in place of `QUIT.SYSTEM`.

+## Alternate Approach

+If you want to keep your volume directory tidier, consider using [SETUP.SYSTEM](./setups/README.md) instead.

 # Building

 Fetch, build, and install [cc65](http://cc65.github.io/cc65/):